notaryproject/specifications/trust-store-trust-policy-specification.md

 Trust store allows users to specify two kinds of identities:

-- **Certificates**: These are the signing certificates or certificates that chains to root CA.
+- **Certificates**: These are the signing certificates or certificates in the certificate chain of the signing certificate.
-- **Timestamping Certificates**: These are the timestamping certificates or certificates that chain to the root certificate of TSA.
+- **Timestamping Certificates**: These are the timestamping certificates or certificates in the certificate chain of the timestamping certificate.

 The trust store is represented as JSON data structure as shown below: